giuliocerruto/MC-uncertainty-embedding/README.md

 )
 ```

-Turns a [Sequential Model](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential) into a [Functional Model](https://www.tensorflow.org/guide/keras/functional), as this class works with the latter one only.
+Turns a [Sequential Model](https://www.tensorflow.org/api_docs/python/tf/keras/Sequential) into a [Functional Model](https://www.tensorflow.org/guide/keras/functional), as this class works with the latter only.

 | **Args**  |                                                              |
 | --------- | ------------------------------------------------------------ |